mattparkerls/leadscoring-autoconversion/README.md

     3. If Lead does not match, Lead is reassigned according to active Assingment Rules
     4. After Assignment Rules run, Lead is converted into a new Account

-Autoconversion should convert all Leads that meet the predefined score.
-The goal is to convert highly-ranked Leads without creating duplicates.
-And assign these Leads to the proper owner.

 ## How to implement